-This chart shows the various reasons why local agricultural producers report being dissatisfied with their current internet service.
+This chart shows the various reasons why local agricultural producers report being dissatisfied with their

-Agriculture Technology Applications

-Twenty-first century agriculture operations have many opportunities to use technology to improve efficiency and increase production.
+Agriculture Technology Applications Twenty-first century agriculture operations have many opportunities to use technology to improve efficiency and increase production.
 This chart shows the use and interest in the variety of technologyenabled equipment among agricultural producers.